 - War Is Hell: Especially when that war is against The Void.

 - A Form You Are Comfortable With: Demons tend to transform themselves to catch prey off their guard.
 Evelynn uses the form of a beautiful and nearly naked woman to make people feel lust for her (which allows her to attack), but when she's hunting uses her Demon Shade form.
 Tahm Kench uses the form of a well-dressed catfish man, which is apparently a manifestation of his connection to Bilgewater's primary vices.
-Nocturne is an exception as a form you're uncomfortable with makes it easier for him to frighten you.
+Nocturne and Fiddlesticks are exceptions as a form you're uncomfortable with makes it easier for them to frighten you.

 - Emotion Eater: Their preferred form of sustenance.
 Evelynn feeds off of pain and lust, Nocturne prefers nightmares, Fiddlesticks predates on the entire spectrum of fear, and Tahm enjoys despair and misery.
-The demon that Swain defeated fed off secrets.
+Raum, the demon that Swain defeated, fed off secrets.

 - Evil Mask: Subdued azakana are reduced to inert, oni-like masks.
 Yone is stuck wearing his on his face, but he collects the masks of other azakana he slays.